karanveerm/quizgen/README.md

 You can add a link to websites like this: ||LINK: http://www.google.com||.
 You can add images like this:
 ||IMG:http://upload.wikimedia.org/wikipedia/commons/9/9b/Carl_Friedrich_Gauss.jpg||
-The image source can either be a local path, or some web URL.
+The image source can either be a local path, or some URL.
 Images can be embedded
 anywhere: within problem groups, problems or options.
 Quizgen supports LaTeX:
 \[